 Green Card Lottery Eligibility Requirements

 The eligibility requirements to register for the Diversity Visa Program are minimal, and they can change slightly from year to year.
-Here are the 2021 Diversity Visa Program (DV-2021) requirements:
+Here are the 2024 Diversity Visa Program (DV-2024) requirements:

 Birth in an Eligible Country

 Generally, you must have been born in an eligible country.
 The purpose of the green card lottery is to encourage immigration from countries with low rates of immigration to the United States.
 Therefore, countries with high rates of immigration to the U.S. are not eligible.

-For DV-2021, natives of the following countries are not eligible to apply, because more than 50,000 natives of these countries immigrated to the United States in the previous five years: Bangladesh, Brazil, Canada, China (mainland-born), Colombia, Dominican Republic, El Salvador, Guatemala, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.
-Although mainland Chinese nationals may not apply, persons born in Hong Kong SAR, Macau SAR, and Taiwan are eligible.
+For DV-2024, natives of the following countries are not eligible to apply, because more than 50,000 natives of these countries immigrated to the United States in the previous five years: Bangladesh, Brazil, Canada, China (including Hong Kong SAR), Colombia, Dominican Republic, El Salvador, Haiti, Honduras, India, Jamaica, Mexico, Nigeria, Pakistan, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, Venezuela, and Vietnam.
+Although mainland Chinese nationals may not apply, persons born in Macau SAR, and Taiwan are eligible.

 If you were born in one of the ineligible countries listed above, there are two alternate ways to qualify for the green card lottery: